 Q. Can I save my home?

 A. In the majority of cases that I have worked on the answer is YES.
 Even if your home has been sold it is sometimes still possible to get a loan modification.
 Ideally, you should contact me as soon as you are served with the foreclosure complaint so that your defense can be set up properly.
 However, even if you hire me later in the court process and sometimes even after judgment I may be able to help you.
-Call me at (440) 306-6004 to discuss your case or to schedule an appointment at my law office in Beachwood, pictured below.
+Call me at (440) 306-6004 to discuss your case or to schedule an appointment at my law office.

 Case results depend on many factors so the successful result, interest rate reduction, principal reduction, or monetary settlement that is obtained for one client may not be obtained for all clients.